TravLord/CMS_CodeSummary/README.md

 ### User Story 4. *Photo Image storage and retrieval*

 -  I was tasked to give the user ability to store and display the images they upload to their database.
--  For this I had to update the controller to take in and store images to the database.
+-  For this I updated the controller to take in and store images to the database.
 All of these results were then displayed on the index page.
-This required storing the image as a byte[] in the database.
-Within the create method I utilized HttpPostedFileBase class to take in the user file as a parameter from the create form and used the binary reader class to produce a byte[] for storage to database.
-For display on the index page the byte[] then had to be converted into a 64base string and combined in the img tag.
+-  This required storing the image as a byte[] in the database by adding additonal logic to create method.
+-  Within the create method I utilized HttpPostedFileBase class to take in the user file as a parameter from the create form and used the binary reader class to produce a byte[] for storage to database.
+-  For display on the index page the byte[] then had to be converted into a 64base string and combined in the img tag.
 Index to display results (below without styling)
 -
 ![LiveProjectIndexBefore](https://user-images.githubusercontent.com/92835555/169738524-19cdc478-6e8a-4f5c-a6d1-55efb7a4ace6.PNG)